jyaquinas/jyaquinas.github.io/_posts/2022-02-13-basic-linux-commands.md

 ### mkdir & rmdir
 This is used to create and delete folders.
 Just append the folder name at the end, like `mkdir foldername`.

+When creating a directory that includes other parent directories that don't exist yet, such as /usr/a/b/c (assuming /a and /b directories don't exist), you can use the `-p` option to create the parent directories.

+`mkdir -p /usr/a/b/c` will create the /c directory, along with the /a and /b parent directories.

 *Note: `rmdir` only lets you remove empty directories.
 To remove all of the subdirectories that it contains, use `rm -r foldername`.*

 ### mv